Petarwar block: Language

 Hindi is the official language in Jharkhand and Urdu has been declared as an additional official language.
 Jharkhand legislature had passed a bill according the status of a second official language to several languages in 2011 but the same was turned down by the Governor.

-In the 2001 census, the three most populous mother tongues (spoken language/ medium of communication between a mother and her children) in Bokaro district were (with percentage of total population in brackets): Khortha (41.08%), Hindi (17.05%) and Santali (10.78%).
+In the 2001 census, the three most populous mother tongues (spoken language/ medium of communication between a mother and her children) in Bokaro district were (with a percentage of the total population in brackets): Khortha (41.08%), Hindi (17.05%) and Santali (10.78%).
 In the 2011 census, scheduled tribes constituted 12.40% of the total population of the district.
-The five most populous mother tongues were (with percentage of ST population in brackets): Santali (70.12%), Munda (17.05%), Oraon (5.90%), Karmali (4.23%) and Mahli (3.23%).
+The five most populous mother tongues were (with a percentage of ST population in brackets): Santali (70.12%), Munda (17.05%), Oraon (5.90%), Karmali (4.23%) and Mahli (3.23%).

 Economy

 Livelihood

 In Peterwar CD block in 2011, amongst the class of total workers, cultivators numbered 22,292 and formed 39.01%, agricultural labourers numbered 15,680 and formed 27.44%, household industry workers numbered 1,135 and formed 1.99% and other workers numbered 18,035 and formed 31.56%.
 Total workers numbered 57,142 and formed 43.24% of the total population, and non-workers numbered 75,008 and formed 56.76% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
-Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
+The household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.